Computing Necessary Conditions for Near-Optimality in Capacity Expansion Planning Problems: Network model

 \subsection{Input parameters and data}

+All experiments can be reproduced using the code which is available at \cite{pscc2022Code}.
 The input data used for generating the results presented in this paper can be retrieved in \cite{pscc2022Data} and is preprocessed using the open-source tool EPIPPy \cite{epippy}.
 The repository also contains the output of the PyPSA runs and a document describing the techno-economic parameters used in the model and the sources from which they were determined.